Laaad/Laaad/README.md

 </p>

-- 🔭 I’m currently working on an open project at Motopp.
+- 🔭 I’m currently working on an open source CRM project using Python and Typescript.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Java.

   <p align="right">
     You can reach me out via: